Automatic chemical design using a data-driven continuous representation of molecules: Introduction

-\paragraph{Using variational autoencoders to produce a compact representation.} For unconstrained optimization in the latent space to work, points in the latent space must decode into valid SMILES strings.
-However, the original training objective of the autoencoder does not enforce this constraint, potentially leading to large ``dead areas'' in the latent space, which decode to invalid or nonsensical SMILES strings.
+For unconstrained optimization in the latent space to work, points in the latent space must decode into valid SMILES strings that capture the chemical nature of the training data.
+However, the original training objective of the autoencoder does not enforce this constraint, as we chose to handle invalid SMILES in a post processing step.
+As a result, the latent space learned by the autoencoder may contain large ``dead areas'', which decode to invalid SMILES strings.

-To ensure that points in the latent space correspond to valid molecules, we modified our autoencoder and its objective into a \emph{variational} autoencoder (VAE)~\cite{kingma2013auto}.
-VAEs were developed as a principled approximate-inference method for latent-variable models, in which each datapoint has a corresponding, but unknown, latent representation.
-VAEs generalize autoencoders, adding stochasticity to the encoder, and adding a penalty term encouraging all areas of the latent space to correspond to a valid decoding.
-The intuition is that adding noise to the encoded molecules forces the decoder to learn how to decode a wider variety of latent points.
-In addition, since two different molecules can have their encodings stochastically brought close in the latent space, but still need to decode to different molecular graphs, this constraint also encourages the encodings to spread out over the entire latent space to avoid overlap.
-Using variational autoencoders with RNN encoder and decoder networks was first tried by Bowman \textit{et al.} in the context of written sentences in English and we followed their approach closely.\cite{bowman2015generating}
+To ensure that points in the latent space correspond to valid realistic molecules, we modified our autoencoder and its objective into a \emph{variational} autoencoder (VAE)~\cite{kingma2013auto}.
+VAEs were developed as a principled approximate-inference method for latent-variable models, in which each datum has a corresponding, but unknown, latent representation.
+VAEs generalize autoencoders, adding stochasticity to the encoder which combined with a penalty term encourages all areas of the latent space to correspond to a valid decoding.
+The intuition is that adding noise to the encoded molecules forces the decoder to learn how to decode a wider variety of latent points and find more robust representations.
+In addition, since two different molecules can have their encodings stochastically brought close in the latent space, but still need to decode to different molecular graphs, this constraint encourages the encodings to spread out over the entire latent space to avoid overlap.
+Variational autoencoders with recurrent neural network encoding/decoding were proposed by Bowman \textit{et al.} in the context of written English sentences and we followed their approach closely.\cite{bowman2015generating}